rodrigopenayo98/Budget-app-rod/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

 # 📚 Budget-app-rod

-Budget-app-rod is a mobile web app where you can manage your budget: you have a list of transactions associated with a category, so you can see how much money you spent and on what.
+Budget-app-rod is a mobile web app where you can manage your budget: you have a list of payments associated with a category, so you can see how much money you spent and on what.

 **Objectives:**

 - Register and log in, so that the data is private to them..
-- Introduce new transactions associated with a category.
+- Introduce new payments associated with a category.
 - See the money spent on each category.
 - Running a Ruby program from the command line.